Question: Why is Gastech so important to Japan?

 Q: What impact could the development of battery and fuel cell technology have on the energy landscape?
 How can natural gas play a role?

-Q: Do gas and LNG have a major long-term role to play in a low-carbon global economy, or will renewable energy eventually supply all of our energy needs?
+Q: Do gas and LNG have a major long-term role to play in a low-carbon global economy, or will renewable energies eventually supply all of our energy needs?

 Q: Could you give us an update into your key international gas and LNG projects?